-Today we look at townhouses.
+Let’s look at renting a townhouses.
 That’s because renting is not solely contained to single professionals.
 For families, something more than a single bed condo is required.
-So let’s take a look at a property in the outskirts of Toronto.
+Let’s take a look at a property in the outskirts of Toronto.

 Rental costs are easy to determine.
 That’s because all that needs to be paid is the monthly rent.
 In this case $2,280.
 By renting the down payment can be saved and invested instead.